 To log in to Canvas, use your LCC username with your Student ID number as your password.

-Your Global PIN is usually your birthday in MMDDYY format, without the first zero of the month.
+Your Global PIN is usually your birthday in MMDDYY format, without the first zero of the month (MDDYY).
 For example, May 20th, 1994 would be 52094.

 Get your Global PIN by calling Registration at (360) 442-2370.